DexterPOSH/dexterposh-hugo/content/posts/006-arm-template-loop.md

 The gist is that we have to do below:

-* Use variable iteration to create an array of objects based on our `numberofStorageAccounts` prameter value
+* Use variable iteration to create an array of objects based on our `numberofStorageAccounts` parameter value

 * Use resource iteration later with a linked template deployment and index into the array created above for parameter values.